jh1993/CursedTrials/README.txt

 - All spells and spell upgrades have randomized levels between 1 and 7.
 - All skills have randomized levels between 4 and 7.
 - All spells and skills have 2 to 4 randomized tags.

+Bruh Moment:
+- Whenever a unit takes damage, the realm has a 0.5% chance to be planeshifted.
+- These planeshifts will never result in unreachable tiles.